PhyPiDAQ/PhyPiDAQ/README.md

 - Linux/Unix operating system
 - Python 3.6 runtime or newer
 - `git`-package installed

-- If you want to use all supported sensors, you need a Raspberry Pi running under the legacy operating system Debian 11 (bullseye).
+Installation runs on Raspberry Pi with Debian 11 (bullseye), however, not all sensor libraries could be fully tested.

 1. Open a terminal and go to the folder where the software should be installed.
 2. Download the latest release using the following command